+Notes:

-Notes: As of March 31, 2017, the Atari Group recorded a non-recurring income of €7.1 million on the Alden debt redemption, thus impacting the Operating Income and the Net Income, which ultimately amounted to €8.5 million and €7.7 million, respectively.
+- As of March 31, 2017, the Atari Group recorded a non-recurring income of €7.1 million on the Alden debt redemption, thus impacting the Operating Income and the Net Income, which ultimately amounted to €8.5 million and €7.7 million, respectively.
 To allow for a comparison between income statements from different periods, the income statement as of March 31, 2017 as presented excludes the impact of the Alden transaction.
-The Alden transaction had no impact on current operating profit as of March 31, 201, nor on the 2018 financial statements.
+The Alden transaction had no impact on current operating profit as of March 31, 201, nor on the 2018 financial statements. - The Statutory Auditors' report on the financial statements for the 2017-2018 financial year on page 74 is issued with reservations.